The Relationship Between Waist-Hip Ratio and Fertility

 So, rather than contradicting the prevailing thinking about why we are attracted to a low WHR, this result strengthens and extends the attractiveness theory.
 In general, this attraction could have been favored by evolution because a low WHR is a good indicator of the kind of hormonal balance that supports health and reproductive potential.
 It is also a reliable indicator that a woman has not already had a large number of children.

-Waist-hip-ratio is a fascinating phenomenon for evolutionary psychology.
+Waist-hip-ratio is a fascinating phenomenon in evolutionary psychology.
 If this physical feature truly correlates with future reproductive potential, it makes sense that we would have evolved to find it attractive.
 Of course, this cannot be considered in isolation.
 There are also confounding variables of social rank, physical health and prowess, and even hereditary social position.
 The many complications of the variables at hand, attractiveness, health, fertility, probably explain the weakness of the correlation.
 Individuals have individual tastes and desires, both for their mate and for their own future.

 Nevertheless, given that a mechanistic connection in the form of hormonal balance has been found, a real biological and evolutionary phenomenon seems to be at play here.
-A low waist-hip ratio is caused at least in part by hormonal status that also leads to cardiovascular health and reproductive success.
-It only make sense that many humans find a low waist-hip ratio attractive.
+A low waist-hip ratio is caused at least in part by the hormonal status that also leads to cardiovascular health and reproductive success.
+It only makes sense that many humans find a low waist-hip ratio attractive.

 Butovskaya, M., Sorokowska, A., Karwowski, M., Sabiniewicz, A., Fedenok, J., Dronova, D., ... & Sorokowski, P. (2017).
 Waist-to-hip ratio, body-mass index, age and number of children in seven traditional societies.
 Scientific Reports, 7.